MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 This famous transformation is often known as the *phase kickback* and it's widely used in many quantum computing algorithms.
 You can find a detailed explanation of this technique in this [Microsoft Learn module](https://docs.microsoft.com/learn/modules/solve-graph-coloring-problems-grovers-search/4-implement-quantum-oracle).

-## Factoring numbers with a Grover's search
+## Factoring numbers with Grover's search

 Now we have all the ingredients to implement a particular instance of Grover's search algorithm and solve our factoring problem.